-If you received the Canada FPT payments on the dates below in 2021, it’ll be a strong indication that the deposits are actually for CCB.
+If you received the Canada FPT payments on the dates below in 2024, it’ll be a strong indication that the deposits are actually for CCB.

-|August 2021||August 20, 2021|
+|August 20, 2024

-|September 2021||September 20, 2021|
+|September 20, 2024

-|December 2021||December 13, 2021|
+|December 13, 2024

 For more information about CCB including the eligibility, how much you can receive, how to apply and many more, check the post below.